LooDaHu/ARORA_General_-Introduction/Welcome file.md

 1. First of all, let's create a new Andriod application by using Andriod Studio.
 2. Then we need to add the dependcy of our project.
 3. Create two new packages for the network part of our application. one is **models**.
 And another is **network**.
 And, of course, a good package management is the way to save your life.
-4. The figure below shows how Retrofit2 works.
+4. The figure below shows how Retrofit2 works in our project.
 ```mermaid
 graph LR
 A[Retrofit2Client] --data in Json--> B(Server)